My dearest friend,

 “Who is this funny little Frenchman?”

 The Rendezvous was a perfect hideaway, a restaurant for lovers.
-The cool dark interior with red leather horseshoe shaped booths provided privacy.
+The cool dark interior with red leather horseshoe-shaped booths.
 Suzette was familiar with the bar, the impeccable service, and decent cuisine.

-She pushed the heavily paneled leather door forward, stepping in, allowing her eyes to adjust to the dark cool room.
+Suzette pushed the paneled leather door forward, stepping in, allowing her eyes to adjust to the dark cool room.
 She hated entering a bar alone.
 Isolation and fear overwhelmed her senses.
-It was especially bothersome having to swat away men’s advances.
+It was bothersome having to swat away men’s advances.

-He greeted her with a kiss on each cheek, then held both her hands and said “Let me look at you–ah merveilleux!” as she turned for him like a child showing off her summer dress.
+Jean-Michel greeted her with a kiss on each cheek, then held both her hands, “Let me look at you… ah merveilleux!” and she turned for him like a child showing off her summer dress.

-Suzette wore her hair down tonight.
-It tumbled past her shoulders.
-She glimpsed her red highlights shimmering in the mirror over the bar.
-Her little black summer dress with spaghetti straps that criss-crossed her back, dipped down dangerously toward her ass.
-It was very short, showing off long slender legs and her turquoise high heeled sandals.
+Suzette’s hair tumbled past her shoulders, and she glimpsed red highlights shimmering in the mirror over the bar.
+Her little black summer dress with spaghetti straps criss-crossed her back, dipped down toward her ass.
+It was short, showing off long slender legs and her turquoise high-heeled sandals.

-He said, “I took the liberty to reserve a table.
-Do you mind, cheri?”
+“I took the liberty to reserve a table.
+Do you mind, Cheri?”

-The maitre d was standing by.
-Jean ordered a buttery chardonnay and escargot.
-While they sipped their wine he didn’t waste time explaining that his father was the famous Jacques Cousteau.
-He was the oldest son and had spent much of youth seafaring with his famous dad.
+Jean ordered a buttery chardonnay with escargot.
+While they sipped the wine, he wasted no time explaining to that his father was Jacques Cousteau.

-“Why are you in Los Angeles?” she asked, feeding him a garlicky dripping nibble of snail from her plate.
-She leaned in to lick it off his chin, then looked around, slightly embarrassed.
-But it was very dark, and so she relaxed in their private little nest.
+“Why are you in Los Angeles?” she asked, feeding him a garlicky dripping nibble of a snail from her plate.
+She leaned in to lick it off his chin, then looked around, embarrassed.
+But it was dark, so she relaxed in their private little nest.

-Jean touched her juicy tongue with his, and gave a great sigh, “Ah, Suzette, We have been in the studios making a film, a documentary.
-It is taking a very long time and I am weary of this land of automobiles and concrete.
-We will be leaving on Monday, finally, for a new expedition to the island of Crete.
+Jean touched her juicy tongue with his, and gave a great sigh, “Ah, Suzette, we have been in the studios making a film.
+A documentary.
+It is taking a long time and I am weary of this land of automobiles and concrete.
+We will leave on Monday, for a new expedition to the island of Crete.
 We have so little time, mon cher,” he urged, watching Suzette sip cognac from her snifter.